 The Southeast Asia Research Group (SEAREG) was established in 2013 to highlight the best new research by young social scientists working on Southeast Asian politics, and to establish a network of scholars in political science and allied disciplines who are working at the forefront of Southeast Asian studies in North America.
 The conveners of SEAREG are committed to a model of Southeast Asian social sciences that emphasizes the complementarity of discipline, method, and area knowledge.

 The conveners of SEAREG are delighted to announce a partnership with the Henry Luce Foundation.
-Thanks to their generous support, we are also able to make available small travel grants for graduate students traveling to Cornell for the 2014 meeting.
+Thanks to their generous support, we will be able to make available small travel grants for graduate students traveling to Chicago for the 2015 meeting.

-The second annual meeting of the Southeast Asia Research Group will be held on May 3-4, 2014 at Cornell University in Ithaca, NY.
-It will feature presentations by the second class of Young Southeast Asia Fellows as well as a keynote lecture by R. William Liddle of Ohio State University.
+The third annual meeting of the Southeast Asia Research Group will be held on April 24-25, 2015 at the University of Chicago.
+It will feature presentations by the third class of Young Southeast Asia Fellows.